marmelab/quoridor-react-native/README.md

 make install
 ```

+Then set the environment variables in ./quoridor-app/environment.js.

 ## Start

 Run the application.
-Before starting the application set your environment variables in ./quoridor-app/environment.js

 ```
 make start